 Where were you when you got the news of the retirement and what was your reaction?

 “I was reading my newspaper and drinking coffee and I was just sort of getting my head into the game and wrapping my head around the day.
-My phone started to go off and I realized it was going to be a very different day than what I had intended!”
+My phone started to go off and I realised it was going to be a very different day than what I had intended!”

 What has the last day of the campaign been like?